SpaceBuckets/SpaceBuckets/static/docs/plant-training/plant-training.md

         <div>Hot peppers are a great plant to practice trainig techniques.</div>
     </pre>

     Plant training techniques can be divided into two: _Low Stress Training_, which includes bending, tucking and guiding the stems; and _High Stress Training_, which purposely stresses the plant to make it heal.
+This article covers both groups of techniques.

-    LST can be started early in the life of a plant, and it is specially useful for cannabis and hot peppers.
+    **LST** can be started early in the life of a plant, and it is specially useful for cannabis and hot peppers.
 As the plant gets older, it stem hardens, which makes the training more difficult.
-HST techniques pose a higher risk of failure, but sometimes a bigger reward.
+On the other hand, **HST** poses a higher risk of failure, but sometimes a bigger reward.
 These methods have a drastic impact on the plant, and require a few days of healing time.
-All of the following techniques are recommended for gardening in small spaces, and sometimes inevitable.

-    For growing in a Space Bucket, *you need to train the plant to grow as horizontally as possible*.
+    For growing in a Space Bucket or in small spaces, *you need to train the plant to grow as horizontally as possible*.
 If you can keep your plant flat and with an even canopy, the lighting inside your bucket will be more effective, and you'll get better yields.

     That being said, _every plant is different_, and there are many factors that influence its performance.
+Even if the techniques are the same, two plants may react differently and challenge you in different ways.

     ### LST: Low Stress Training